-Boxshot lets you make 3D conical labels looking fine in 3D.
+Boxshot lets you make 3D conical labels.
 In order to do so, you need an image with distorted artwork that Boxshot loads and applies to the shape.
 The tutorial below shows the process in details.

 We’ll start with creating a conical label shape.
-To do so, locate the shape in the shapes panel at the left and drag it into the scene:
+Locate the shape in the shapes panel on the left and drag it into the scene:

 You’ll see a conical label with default texture.
 The bottom radius of the cone is smaller than the top, this label can fit a bucket or something similar.

-Note that all the texts look straight and parallel to the floor.
-However, if you check the artwork, it doesn’t look that:
+Note that all the texts on the label look straight and parallel to the floor.
+However, if you check the artwork by pressing the Crop texture button in the artwork slot of the material, you’ll find out that it doesn’t look that:

 The thing about conical labels is that they need a special “distorted” artwork, so once applied to a conical surface it looks properly aligned.
 Boxshot expects you to provide such artwork and lets you map it to the shape you created.

-As you are here, you probably already have one, but let’s still make one from scratch to show the process.
-We’ll start with a conical label for the surface with top diameter of 10cm and bottom diameter of 12cm.
+As you are here, you probably already have one, but let’s still make a label from scratch to show the process.
+We’ll start with a conical label for the surface with the top diameter of 10cm and the bottom diameter of 12cm.
 The label width will be 10cm and height will be 5cm.
 Let’s put this values into the shape’s parameters:

-Once we changed parameters, Boxshot updated the shape.
-It looks fine, but the image is applied wrong and a transparent area is added at the bottom.
-The reason is that we need to provide a properly distorted artwork once we changed the cone or label dimensions.
+Once we changed the parameters, Boxshot updated the shape.
+The image is applied wrong and the transparent area is added at the bottom.
+The reason is that we need to provide a properly distorted artwork once we changed the cone or the label dimensions.
 It is the essential part when working with conical labels both in Boxshot and in real life.

-You need to click Fit to artwork to open the artwork editor for conical labels.
+You need to click Fit to images to open the artwork editor for conical labels.

-Once you clicked Fit to artwork, you’ll see the artwork editor window:
+Once you clicked Fit to images, you’ll see the artwork editor window:

-You see the artwork in the middle overlayed with magenta frame - the grid.
+You see the artwork in the middle with the magenta frame above — the grid.
 The grid defines which part of the artwork is used for the label.
-The shape of the grid is defined by both label’s width and height and cone’s diameters.
+The shape of the grid is controlled by both label’s width and height and cone’s diameters.
 You can move the grid by dragging its square handle and change the grid by dragging the round handles.
 Note that in the second case you’ll also update the label and cone parameters.

 Note that the grid doesn’t overlay the artwork completely and there is a transparent area at its bottom.
-That’s why you get that bottom part of the shape transparent.
+That’s why you see the bottom part of the shape transparent.

 So we need a proper artwork for that exactly grid that we can later match and apply to the shape we’ve just created.
 Boxshot lets you export a template that you can later fill with the artwork.
-Click Export Template button at the bottom left corner of the window to save that grid template to SVG file.
-You can later open it in your favorite editor and make the artwork.
+Click the Export Template button at the bottom left corner of the window to save the grid template to an SVG file.
+You can later open the template in your favorite editor and make the artwork.

 Here we opened the template in Adobe Illustrator:

-Let’s make simple “flat”, undistorted label artwork, something like that:
+Let’s start with a simple “flat”, undistorted label artwork.
+Something like this:

 The next step is to distort the artwork, so it follows the template.
-Here’s the resulting version:
+Here’s the distorted version:

-You may want to spend more time on that and make sure everything is perfectly aligned, but that’s enough for our tutorial.
-Now export the new artwork into PNG or TIFF and load to the front surface of the label.
+You may want to spend more time on this and make sure everything is perfectly aligned, but that’s enough for our tutorial.
+Now export the new artwork into the PNG or TIFF format and load it to the front surface of the label.
 Then bring back the artwork editor.
-You should get something like that:
+You should get something like this:

-As you may see, the artwork now matches the shape of the grid, all you need is to align the grid with the artwork like that:
+As you may see, the artwork now matches the shape of the grid, all you need is to align the grid with the artwork like below: